All Departure Dates GUARANTEED

 (IPPG), making our resources available to them to help improve the working conditions of the porters.

 The Annapurna region is stunningly beautiful, but equally fragile.
 Future generations have just as much of a right to appreciate it as we do and so the tourism industry has an obligation to protect and preserve it.
 We employ a 'zero impact' policy on the natural environment and the traditional communities that live there.
 We enforce a number of do's and don'ts, and our experienced staffs can advise your how to minimize your impact.
-To find out more about the clean-up campaigns and environmental awareness events we've run with KEEP, please go through click here

 The best time for Lower Dolpo trek is from March to May in Spring and October-November in Autumn season.